-At present, the medieval wall of the church is shown at the eastern wall of the chancel with a romanesque window, and a portal and window on the south side of the church.
+St. Adalbert’s church is one of the oldest in Kraków, it has preserved the basic fabric of the Romanesque walls, but at present its medieval origin is presented only at the eastern wall of the chancel with a Romanesque window, and a portal and window on the south side of the church.
 Due to the significant rise of the market level over the last thousand years, a few stairs down to the southern portal are necessary.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.